Preserved Dried Tomatoes

 Although they're not dried in the Italian sunshine like the imported kind, we have found that the oven-dried variety still have a lovely concentrated flavour.
 To sterilise the jars, wash them thoroughly in warm soapy water, rinse and put them in a cool oven to dry and get warm.

-This recipe is taken from Delia Smith’s Summer Collection.
+This recipe is from Delia's Summer Collection.
 Makes one 1 litre jar

 Begin by washing the tomatoes and removing the stalks, then slice them in half across the middle, turn the cut side down on a plate and squeeze out the seeds.